About the First Nations Health Consortium

-The First Nations Health Consortium (FNHC) is an organization that was conceived in November 2016, and formally founded in February 2017.
-It is a collaboration between four First Nations health organizations from Treaty areas 6, 7, and 8 in Alberta: Bigstone Health Commission, Kee Tas Kee Now Tribal Council, Maskwacis Health Services, and Siksika Nation.
-The FNHC is guided by a vision of continuity of care, a commitment to First Nations development and delivery of services, and a focus on fulfilling First Nations children’s rights to services that meet their needs.
+The FNHC was conceived in November 2016, and formally founded in February 2017.
+It originated as a collaboration between four First Nations health organizations from Treaty areas 6, 7, and 8 in Alberta: Bigstone Health Commission, Kee Tas Kee Now Tribal Council, Maskwacis Health Services, and Siksika Nation.

 In 2007, the First Nations Child and Family Caring Society advocated for all First Nations and Inuit children to receive supports and services through the creation of Jordan’s Principle: A Child-First Initiative.
 This initiative calls upon the government of first contact to ensure First Nations and Inuit children have access to public services on the same terms as other children.
-As a result of multiple Canadian Human Rights Tribunal (CHRT) rulings, First Nations and Inuit children now have equal access to health, social and education services both on and off reserve through Jordan’s Principle.

 The 11 partner Nations of the First Nations Health Consortium are: Bigstone Cree Nation, Loon River First Nation, Lubicon Lake Band, Peerless Trout First Nation, Whitefish Lake #459 First Nation, Woodland Cree First Nation, Samson Cree Nation, Louis Bull Tribe, Montana First Nation, Ermineskin Cree Nation and Siksika Nation.